-Through the FITW research study, 10 North Carolina Community Colleges administered Aviso Retention’s technology-enabled success platform in an effort to evaluate the effectiveness of success coaching on student persistence and degree completion.
-Understanding that students are entering higher education institutions with unique challenges and obstacles, Aviso Retention and its capabilities – including predictive analytics, technology support, and success coaching practices – aim to help colleges and universities close the equity gap.
+Through the FITW research study, 10 North Carolina Community Colleges administered Watermark’s technology-enabled success platform in an effort to evaluate the effectiveness of success coaching on student persistence and degree completion.
+Understanding that students are entering higher education institutions with unique challenges and obstacles, Watermark and its capabilities – including predictive analytics, technology support, and success coaching practices – aim to help colleges and universities close the equity gap.
 Through success coaching, students have the ability to express needs, gain assistance and follow a guided pathway to success based on their individual requirements.

 As the findings of the FITW research study show, success coaching can positively impact student achievement in terms of student persistence, student retention, and degree completion.
 In this blog post, we’ll discuss the specific success coaching outcomes that are supported by the FITW research findings.